 Channel 0 and the AllStar System Node 42235 that we have connected to

 We also provide support at two of our tower sites, Coats and Archers Lodge with the Johnston County ARES for WinLink.
 WinLink is a secure wireless e-mail service used in Amateur Radio.
 See JC ARES web site for details.

 SECN and Carolina 440 UHF Link System are a 501 (C3) organization

-Any local clubs are welcome to use the repeaters at special events located in any of the coverage areas, even if they want to use it partially to eliminate radio traffic on a primary Simplex or along with another Repeater that is being used.
+Any local clubs or special event groups are welcome to use the repeaters at special events located in any of the coverage areas, even if they want to use it partially to eliminate radio traffic on a primary simplex or along with another Repeater that is being used.
 We can isolate each repeater so that it can be used independently or combined with the ones needed for coverage.

 See our SECN Web